Friday, May 15, 2026

 • Access to Resources: High-end software, printers, and studio facilities.

 • Portfolio Development: Graduation with an edited portfolio, frequently necessary for employment purposes.
+You can also learn how to build one through graphic design portfolio with no experience.

 Cons: